poormanslaserscanner/go-sqlite/README.md

 `sqlite(dbfile,command,value)`

-If you let go-sqlite save the value or a matrix, it currently writes values as `%f.8`.
+If you let go-sqlite save the value or a matrix _(when you said the 3rd input argument)_, it currently writes values as `%.8f`.
+See examples below.

 # dependencies